ave3i/yavapis/GUIDE.md

 * ✅ The reference is added correctly
 * ✅ All dependencies are in the same folder
 * ✅ No missing `.dll` errors on run

+Also, if you get an error like :
+`The name 'ZipFile' does not exist in the current context`

+Hover over the error'ed text, and press Install `System.IO.Compression`, and you also need to install `System.IO.Compression.FileSystem`.

 ---